covcom/205CDE/15_16 Python/README.md

 ## Basic syntax

 I love Python, as much as you guys do in 110CT/121COM (even though I naturally speak Matlab).
 Python is huge.
-But we don't have to know them all to get started on Flask.
+But we don't have to know them all to get you started on Flask.
 Here is a list of the things you need:

 * First Steps and First Mistakes
 * Taking Control